giovanni-savino/mq-quarkus/README.md

 # Quarkus + IBM MQ JMS sample
 This sample code shows a sample use of Quarkus on *traditional JVM* and JMS 2.0 to send MQ messages

-If you want to use Quarkus native mode (GraalVM), please refers to (this)[https://github.com/ibm-messaging/mq-dev-patterns/tree/master/amqp-qpid] tutorial
+If you want to use Quarkus native mode (GraalVM), please refers to [this](https://github.com/ibm-messaging/mq-dev-patterns/tree/master/amqp-qpid) tutorial

 This repo was configured by starting a basic Quarkus environment with the following command:
 ```console
 ./mvnw quarkus:dev
 ```
-and then importing the standard JMS classese of (this)[https://github.com/ibm-messaging/mq-dev-patterns/tree/master/JMS] repo
+and then importing the standard JMS classese of [this](https://github.com/ibm-messaging/mq-dev-patterns/tree/master/JMS) repo

 ## Prerequisite
 * An IBM MQ deployed and configured
 * A local environment with:
-  * Maven cli installed
+  * Maven CLI installed
-  * JVM (eg JDK 20.x)
+  * A JVM (eg JDK 20.x)

 ## Run the local demo environment